 Arvind Gujral to lead charging infra development at EV Motors

-Electric vehicle start-up EV Motors India on Monday said it has appointed Arvind Gujral as chief executive officer (CEO).
-Designated as CEO–EV Charging Infrastructure, Gujral will support setting up of electric vehicle (EV) charging franchise network through appointment of master franchise, identify new business opportunities and partnerships, EV Motors India said in a statement.
+Electric vehicle start-up EV Motors India on Monday said it has appointed Arvind Gujral as chief executive officer (CEO) of its charging infrastructure vertical.
+In this role, Gujral will support setting up of electric vehicle (EV) charging franchise network through appointment of master franchise, identify new business opportunities and partnerships, EV Motors India said in a statement.

 An alumnus of the Indian Institute of Technology, Varanasi and the Indian Institute of Management, Bangalore, Gujral has in the past worked with companies like CESC, an RPG group company and BSES Rajdhani Power Ltd. Gujral will play a significant role in scaling up the company's recently launched public EV charging brand 'PlugNgo', EV Motors India Managing Director Vinit Bansal said.